rtbrick/bngblaster/docsrc/sources/routing/isis.rst

 is a routing protocol designed to move information efficiently within a network.

-The ISIS protocol is defined in ISO/IEC 10589:2002 as an international standard within the Open Systems Interconnection (OSI) reference design.
+The ISIS protocol is defined in ISO/IEC 10589:2002 as an international standard within the Open Systems Interconnection (OSI) reference model.
 The Internet Engineering Task Force (IETF) republished ISIS in RFC 1142, but that RFC was later marked as historic by RFC 7142 because it republished a draft rather than a final version of the ISO standard, causing confusion.

-ISIS has been called the de facto standard for a large service provider network backbones.
+ISIS has been called the de facto standard for large service provider network backbones.

 The BNG Blaster can emulate multiple ISIS instances.
 An ISIS instance